nukkonyan/SMStats/README.md

-## Regaring Issues
-You may discuss issues (crashes, errors, etc) within the [Discussions](https://github.com/Teamkiller324/Xstats/discussions)

-### You may NOT modify the plugin and distribute on to another place/source

 ``Currently being re-built from scratch with a huge optimization.
 (All-in-one and Updater support.)
 At the moment in early development stages.``

+# Regaring Issues
+You may discuss issues (crashes, errors, etc) within the [Discussions](https://github.com/Teamkiller324/Xstats/discussions)

+`` You may NOT modify the plugin and distribute on to another place/source``

 Xstats is a Multi-Statistics tracking plugin.